ISBN And Related Introduction

 The new reforms which have pushed for change within the existing offline publishing guidelines bring in many complicated changes.
 For example, those authors who register themselves on the portal, are offered only 10 ISBN sets instead of the global standard of hundred.
 Toward the new applications for fresh publishing ventures, multiple applications have been rejected with the message ‘application incomplete’ but with no further explanation what that might mean.

 Woes Related To The Application Form And The Seven Days Conundrum

-- It has been recorded from different Author sources that even after completely filling the form, and submitting it to the concerned parties, no one had received their ISBN number.
+- It has been recorded from different Author sources that even after filling the form and submitting it to the concerned parties, no one had received their ISBN.

 - What this means is that Indian language publishers should submit a phonetic equivalent of the title of the book in the Roman script, which often does not get accepted.
 Since there is no email or telephone number provided anywhere on the website, these publishers are then stuck with no one to reach out to.

 Perhaps what is most worrying about the application process is that entities such as trusts which are also publishing houses are being asked during the application process to first get clearance from the NITI Aayog, an organisation that has nothing to do with publishing whatsoever.
 Publishers fear that the ISBN system might be used as surveillance or censorship mechanism given that we live in an era of increasing legal cases against perceived ‘offending of sentiments’ and book bans, with some large publishers even self-censoring by pulling books off their list in the recent past.
 Naturally, the publishing industry is worried, and even the international agency has taken note of the problems faced by Indians.